 Purpose

-Code submission guidelines are structured to conform to professional guidelines
+Code submission guidelines are structured to conform to professional

-coding practices.
 All code submitted must conform to the following guidelines.

-Failure to do so will result in your submission being penalized, up to and including being rejected and
+Failure to do so will result in your submission being penalized, up to and

-an assigned grade of zero.
+including being rejected and an assigned grade of zero.

-See grading guidelines for details.
+See grading guidelines for details

 Files Submitted Through GitHub